kxiao1/Chess2D/README.md

 ``mvn clean javafx:run``

-To castle, move the King and not the Rook.
+- To castle, move the King and not the Rook.
+- Algebraic Notation follows Portable Game Notation (PGN) but is intentionally verbose: the starting position is always specified.
 ## Known issues
-- Linux users: make sure xdg-open is installed (``sudo apt install xdg-utils``)
+- Linux users: make sure ``xdg-open`` is installed (e.g.``sudo apt install xdg-utils``)